jamesgober/metrics-lib/docs/GUIDELINES.md

 Before ANY code is written:
 - [ ] Will this work with zero overhead when disabled?
 - [ ] Is this the simplest solution that works?
-- [ unexpected char ��️ and expect behavior edge cases
+- [ ] Are there unexpected char ��️ and expect behavior edge cases?
 - [ ] Does this maintain backward compatibility?
 - [ ] Are errors handled gracefully?

 During implementation:
-- [ ] Profile before optimizing
+- [ ] Profile before optimizing.
-- [ ] Benchmark the implementation
+- [ ] Benchmark the implementation.
-- [ ] Document performance characteristics
+- [ ] Document performance characteristics.
-- [ ] Add comprehensive tests
+- [ ] Add comprehensive tests.
-- [ ] Update examples
+- [ ] Update examples.

 Before merging:
-- [ ] All CI checks pass on all platforms
+- [ ] All CI checks pass on all platforms.
-- [ ] Benchmarks show no regression
+- [ ] Benchmarks show no regression.
-- [ ] Documentation is complete
+- [ ] Documentation is complete.
-- [ ] Breaking changes are justified
+- [ ] Breaking changes are justified.
-- [ ] Security implications considered
+- [ ] Security implications considered.

 ## 🔍 SPECIFIC REQUIREMENTS

 ### API Design
-- Intuitive naming that follows Rust conventions
+- Intuitive naming that follows Rust conventions.
-- Builder pattern for complex configuration
+- Builder pattern for complex configuration.
-- Sane defaults that work out of the box
+- Sane defaults that work out of the box.
-- Progressive disclosure of complexity
+- Progressive disclosure of complexity.

 ### Error Handling
-- Custom error types implementing std::error::Error
+- Custom error types implementing std::error::Error.
-- Descriptive error messages with context
+- Descriptive error messages with context.
-- Actionable error recovery suggestions
+- Actionable error recovery suggestions.
-- Chain errors to preserve root cause
+- Chain errors to preserve root cause.

 ### Dependency Management
-- Minimal dependencies (audit every addition)
+- Minimal dependencies (audit every addition).
-- Optional features for heavy dependencies
+- Optional features for heavy dependencies.
-- Regular dependency updates and audits
+- Regular dependency updates and audits.
-- Pin only when absolutely necessary
+- Pin only when absolutely necessary.

 ## 🚫 ANTI-PATTERNS TO AVOID

-1. **String Allocations**: Use `&'static str` for names
+1. **String Allocations**: Use `&'static str` for names.
-2. **Dynamic Dispatch**: Prefer generics over trait objects
+2. **Dynamic Dispatch**: Prefer generics over trait objects.
-3. **Blocking Operations**: Everything must be non-blocking
+3. **Blocking Operations**: Everything must be non-blocking.
-4. **Global State**: Use thread-local or passed context
+4. **Global State**: Use thread-local or passed context.
-5. **Unsafe Code**: Only with extensive justification
+5. **Unsafe Code**: Only with extensive justification.
-6. **Complex APIs**: If it needs extensive docs, simplify it
+6. **Complex APIs**: If it needs extensive docs, simplify it.
-7. **Feature Creep**: Start minimal, expand based on usage
+7. **Feature Creep**: Start minimal, expand based on usage.

 ## 📊 SUCCESS METRICS

 A library succeeds when:
-- It solves a real problem elegantly
+- It solves a real problem elegantly.
-- API is intuitive without reading docs
+- API is intuitive without reading docs.
-- Performance meets or exceeds alternatives
+- Performance meets or exceeds alternatives.
-- Works identically across all platforms
+- Works identically across all platforms.
-- Zero surprises in production
+- Zero surprises in production.
-- Community chooses it over alternatives
+- Community chooses it over alternatives.

 ## 🎓 EXAMPLE: PERFECT LIBRARY API